-Title Content Intended Reader Installing the Workstation and Getting Started Using the Software VAXmate Standalone Guide Introduces the hardware and software features of the VAXmate standalone workstation, and provides in- formation on how to install the software, get started using the VAXmate worksta- tion, and how to use the DECnet SETHOST utility from the VAXmate worksta- tion to emulate a DIGITAL terminal.
+Title Content Intended Reader Installing the Works tation and Getting Started Using the Software VAXmate Standalone Guide Introduces the hardware and software features of the VAXmate standalone workstation, and provides information on how to install the software, get started using the VAXmate workstation, and how to use the DECnet SETHOST utility from the VAXmate workstation to emulate a DIGITAL terminal.
 Users of VAXmate standalone workstations.
-VAXmate System Handbook Introduces the DIGITAL VAXmate workstation, and provides information on how to install. start up, and adjust the workstation.
-Teaches basic skills for using the VAXmate workstation, MS-Windows, and the Information System.
-(Pack- aged with the VAXmate workstation hardware kit.)
-VAXmate users who are new to computers and to desktop personal computers.